Wint3rNight/monastery360/README.md

 Important: never commit `.env` or other secret files.
 This repo's `.gitignore` already includes common local files (venv, .env, logs, backups).

+CI note: the GitHub Actions workflow installs the system `python3-gdal` package and excludes `GDAL` from the pip requirements to avoid building GDAL from source inside the runner; when contributing, install system GDAL (and GEOS/PROJ) locally if you use spatial features.

 ## Pushing to GitHub

 Create a remote and push (one-time):